anoopt/siuuu/README.md

 ### Sound Not Playing
 - Check if audio is muted in your browser/system
-- Ensure you're not on a Chrome internal page (`chrome://`, `edge://`, etc.)
+- If on a Chrome internal page (`chrome://`, `edge://`, etc.), you'll see a helpful popup explaining the limitation
+- Try the extension on a regular website like Google, YouTube, or any news site
-- Try refreshing the webpage and clicking again
+- Refresh the webpage and try again if needed

 ### Keyboard Shortcut Not Working